sencerbulo/Verdaj-Horizontoj-client/README.md

 * Original Mirage Online files: (http://www.key2heaven.com/ms/downloads.php)

 ## PyORPG Quick start guide

-I will write a Verdaj Horizontoj-specific one later.

 Check out the GitHub wiki for a quick start guide of how to use PyORPG: